The internment of Matthew Scott Cram will

 attend call Pete Riel at 603-269-8861.

-The Friday Night Kayak Group began its
+The Friday Night Kayak Group paddled the

-different local kayaking sites every Friday at 6 PM during June,
+at different local kayaking sites every Friday at 6 PM during June,

 July and August.
 The paddling trips last just over an hour and are